 Counseling | We help clients plan for their real estate assets.
 Value protection and wealth preservation, land conservation for ecological and financial benefit, intra-family planning, bequeathing to a favorite charity, establishing resilient family compounds featuring renewable energy systems, and wild habitat and working landscape design and implementation are some of our more common project types.

-With advanced legal, appraisal, land planning, conservation, agricultural, and negotiation experience all rolled into one holistic approach, Earth Asset helps clients avoid incredibly costly mistakes, and make informed decisions to preserve and enhance the value of their land.
+With advanced legal, appraisal, land planning, conservation, agricultural, and negotiation experience all rolled into one wholistic approach, Earth Asset helps clients avoid incredibly costly mistakes, and make informed decisions to preserve and enhance the value of their land.

 We explore what the best uses and tools are for mid to long-term ownership, revenue generation, carrying cost offset, tax shelter, values-driven alignment, ecosystem benefit, and personal enjoyment.

 We research emerging markets, consider non-agricultural complementary uses, anticipate diverse ownership, lease arrangements, and tax structure needs, create appropriate development and conservation planning and structuring, and formulate exit-strategies all to further our clients' goals.

 We expect ours and our clients’ land assets to achieve multi-dimensional goals, serving as tangible hedges against inflation, climate change, and threats to personal and ecosystem security.
 Our long-term work with wildlife ecologists on our own holding, as well as with foresters specializing in wildlife habitat and water management, allows us to offer a unique set of considerations in designing land use plans, including forest stewardship for water security and non-timber yields.